anonaddy/addy.io/source/faq.md

 I made the code open-source to show everyone what was going on behind the scenes and to allow others to help improve the application.

 I use this service myself for the vast majority of sites I'm signed up to.

+#### **Why should I use AnonAddy?**

+There are a number of reasons you should consider using this service:

+* Protect your real email address from spam by simply deactivating/deleting aliases that receive unsolicited emails
+* Identify who has sold your data by using a different email address for every site
+* Protect your identity in the event of a data breach by making it difficult for hackers to cross-reference your accounts
+* Prevent inbox snooping by encrypting all inbound emails using GPG/OpenPGP encryption
+* Update where emails are forwarded without having to go through and change your email address for each site individually
+* Reply to forwarded emails anonymously without revealing your true email address

 #### **Do you store emails?**